 Professional organizations and networking

-To explore additional information related to starting your career as a firefighter, check out the Research Occupations tool on MySECO.
-Enter the keyword 'Firefighter' to learn more about the occupational overview for your specialty field.
+To learn more about starting your career as a firefighter, check out the Research Occupations tool on MySECO.
+Enter the keyword 'firefighter' to learn more about the occupational overview for your specialty field.

-If you need additional information about the occupation, you can speak with a SECO career coach by calling Military OneSource at 800-342-9647 to discuss any questions or concerns you may have.
+If you need more information about the occupation, you can speak with a SECO career coach by calling Military OneSource at 800-342-964.
 Coaches are available to review your resume, practice interviewing, discuss networking or assist you in understanding employer requirements for this field.
 For additional guidance, use the Live Chat feature on the MySECO website.